telerik/winforms-docs/gauges/lineargauge/elements/working-with-ticks.md

 ---
 title: Working with Ticks
-page_title: Working with Ticks | UI for WinForms Documentation
+page_title: Working with Ticks | RadLinearGauge
-description: Working with Ticks
+description: The RadLienarGaugeTicks element gives you the ability to easily show a scale.
 slug: winforms/gauges/lineargauge/elements/working-with-ticks
 tags: working,with,ticks
 published: True